eblanshey/safe-api/README.md

 Additionally, by default there will always be an `api` prop added to each injected component; it will contain all the methods found in the **Raw API Methods** section above.

+The entities and collections you request will automatically be retrieved from the SAFE network.
+If a cached copy already exists, it will be used.
+Use the `getEntity()` or `getCollection()` API methods to force an update.

 #### h(identification, propName, hierarchyCallback)

 When returning the array of object identifiers from `mapPropsToSafe`, each array element should return the result of this function, which we will call a SafeObject.
 This object will be used for instructions on how to fetch the objects from SAFE.